The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

-The stability of the Schwarzschild solution to the linearized Einstein vacuum equation has been obtained by Dafermos--Holzegel--Rodnianski in \cite{DHR} by using curvature perturbations and analysis of the Teukolsky equation.
-Their proof does not rely on mode decompositions and gives quantitative decay results for components of the solution.
-The authors introduced a physical-space version of the Chandrasekhar transformation and crucially used the extensive progress on boundedness and decay results for wave equations on black hole backgrounds (see for instance \cite{redshift}, \cite{rp}, \cite{lectures}).
-In \cite{mu-tao}, Hung--Keller--Wang proved the linear stability using metric coefficients perturbations, through the analysis of Regge--Wheeler and Zerilli equations.
-The proof of the linear stability of Schwarzschild spacetime has also been extended to the harmonic gauge by Hung in \cite{pei-ken} and \cite{pei-ken-2}, and to a generalized harmonic gauge by Johnson in \cite{Johnson2}.
-The first proof of non-linear stability of the Schwarzschild spacetime under the class of symmetry of axially symmetric polarized perturbations was given by Klainerman--Szeftel in \cite{stabilitySchwarzschild}.
+The resolution of the problem of linear stability consists in proving boundedness and decay for the solutions to the linearized Einstein equation, which does not rely on decomposition in modes but rather on a physical space analysis.
+The stability of the Schwarzschild solution to the linearized Einstein vacuum equation has been obtained by Dafermos--Holzegel--Rodnianski \cite{DHR} by using curvature perturbations and analysis of the Teukolsky equation.
+The authors introduced a physical-space version of the Chandrasekhar transformation and crucially used the extensive progress on boundedness and decay results for wave equations on black hole backgrounds (for instance \cite{redshift}, \cite{rp}, \cite{lectures}).
+Other proofs have followed: see Hung--Keller--Wang \cite{mu-tao} for the proof of the linear stability using metric perturbations, through the analysis of Regge--Wheeler and Zerilli equations.
+See also Hung \cite{pei-ken}, \cite{pei-ken-2} for a proof in the harmonic gauge and Johnson \cite{Johnson2} in the generalized harmonic gauge.
 There have been numerous recent results for the linear stability of Kerr spacetime.
-Quantitative decay estimates for the Teukolsky equation in slowly rotating Kerr spacetime have been obtained by Ma in \cite{ma2} and Dafermos--Holzegel--Rodnianski in \cite{TeukolskyDHR}.
-Andersson--B\"ackdahl--Blue--Ma in \cite{Kerr-lin1} used the outgoing gauge and H\"afner--Hintz--Vasy in \cite{Kerr-lin2} used the wave gauge to prove linear stability of Kerr with small angular momentum.
-In the positive cosmological setting, the stability of Kerr--de Sitter with small angular momentum was proved by Hintz--Vasy in \cite{Hintz-Vasy}.
+Quantitative decay estimates for the Teukolsky equation in slowly rotating Kerr spacetime have been obtained by Ma \cite{ma2} and Dafermos--Holzegel--Rodnianski \cite{TeukolskyDHR}.
+Andersson--B\"ackdahl--Blue--Ma \cite{Kerr-lin1} used the outgoing gauge and H\"afner--Hintz--Vasy \cite{Kerr-lin2} used the wave gauge to prove linear stability of Kerr with small angular momentum.
+Decay for solutions to the Maxwell equations in Schwarzschild spacetime have been obtained by Blue \cite{BlueMax} and Pasqualotto \cite{Federico}.